 Here’s how to change FaceTime Live Photos setting on Mac:

 1) Open FaceTime and click FaceTime > Preferences from the menu bar.

 2) Select the Settings tab, and toward the bottom, check or uncheck the box for Allow Live Photos to be captured during Video calls per your preference.

 Again, if you don’t want the caller to be able to take a Live Photo of you during a call, be sure to uncheck the setting.

 To snap a Live Photo during a FaceTime call on Mac, click the capture button.
-If you don’t see the button, click the screen and it will display.
+If you don’t see the button, click the screen, and it will show up.

 If you and your friends or family want the ability to snap some Live Photos during your FaceTime calls, this is a great feature.
 And just remember, if you want to prevent others from capturing your face during the calls, it’s easy to disable it.

 What are your thoughts on the Live Photos during FaceTime calls feature?